 Damage.
 Bollworm and tobacco budworm larvae are similar in appearance and cause similar damage.
 Tobacco budworm and bollworm moths are attracted to and lay eggs readily in cotton that is producing an abundance of new growth.
 Moths usually lay single eggs on the tops of young, tender terminal leaves in the upper third of the plant.

 Young worms usually feed for a day or two on tender leaves, leaf buds and small squares in the plant terminal before moving down the plant to attack larger squares and bolls.
 When small worms are in the upper third of the plant, they are most vulnerable to natural mortality and to insecticides.
 Sometimes moths deposit eggs on squares, bolls, stems and, in general, lower parts of the plant.
 This may occur when cotton plants are stressed and making little new growth, or during periods of high temperature and low humidity.
 Detection of eggs and control of small worms are more difficult when eggs are deposited in these locations.

 Management and decision making.

 Divide the cotton field into four or more manageable sections depending upon field size.
 Make whole plant inspections of five randomly chosen groups of three adjacent cotton plants in each section.
 This entails looking in every square, bloom and boll.
-Particular attention should be paid to dried blooms attached to the bolls (sometimes called “bloom tags”).
-Count the number of eggs, worms and key predators encountered per 100 plants or estimate the number of eggs, worms or key predators per acre.
+Thoroughly inspect dried blooms or bloom tags attached to small bolls.
+Count the number of undamaged and damaged fruit, and calculate percent damaged fruit.

 Chemical control and Action thresholds.